The Alexandra, Birmingham: Recent history

 The theatre currently seats 1,371 and hosts a busy programme of touring drama, West End shows and stand-up comedy.
 It was the home of the D'Oyly Carte Opera Company between 1990 and 1997.

 Satchwell's interior was refurbished in 1992 by the Seymour Harris Partnership.
 The Alex was sold to Apollo Leisure in the 1990s.

 On 7 August 1995, the then Alexandra Theatre was taken over by the multi-national organisation the Apollo Leisure Group.
 The new owners who ran many West End theatres brought many large scale West End productions to the Alex including Copacabana, Great Expectations, Grease and Summer Holiday starring Darren Day.
 A critically acclaimed production of West Side Story transferred to the West End for a successful run.

 Under the ownership of Apollo Leisure, the Alex saw major investment including improvements to the stage area and front of house areas, this then enabled the theatre to stage first-rate productions including two productions from Cameron Mackintosh; Oliver! starring Gary Wilmot, and Les Misérables - the first productions to try out the new facilities.
 The theatre also presented the world premiere of Leslie Bricusse's Scrooge: The Musical starring Anthony Newley in November 1992.

 In 1999 the Apollo Leisure Group was bought by American entertainment company SFX Entertainment for around £160 million.
-Under SFX management the theatre saw increased entertainment value, still welcoming West End productions such as Doctor Dolittle, and in Christmas 2000 saw the return of pantomime to the theatre, with a sell out season of Peter Pan starring Leslie Grantham and Joe Pasquale.
+Under SFX management the theatre saw increased entertainment value, still welcoming West End productions such as Doctor Dolittle, and in Christmas 2000 saw the return of pantomime to the theatre (during the Birmingham Hippodrome redevelopment), with a sell out season of Peter Pan starring Leslie Grantham and Joe Pasquale.

 In 2001, SFX merged with Clear Channel Entertainment, making them the largest UK theatre operator, including three West End theatres.
 Under the ownership of Clear Channel the theatre continued to provide and attract a range of entertainment, including musicals, comedy, plays, opera and concerts.

 Comedians including Stewart Lee, Seann Walsh, Jack Dee and Micky Flanagan have all performed at the theatre in recent years.
 Birmingham-born comedian Joe Lycett filmed his More, More, More!
 How Do You Lycett?
 How Do You Lycett? tour at the theatre in October 2022, having previously worked as an usher selling ice creams.
 Mentalist and illusionist Derren Brown regularly performs at the theatre with his UK tours.